dustinak80/Case-Studies/New-York-Times/README.md

 3 Deliverables
 Create a document that describes how you solved the problem.
 It should contain detailed discussion about which methods you tried, results on their comparative performance, and a discussion about which methods worked best and why.
 It should follow the following simple outline: Introduction, Suggested Techniques
-A few classification techniques you may want to review/investigate:
+A few classification techniques you may want to review/investigate: <p>
-	1. Logistic regression
+	1. Logistic regression <p>
-	2. Neural networks
+	2. Neural networks <p>
-	3. k-nearest neighbors
+	3. k-nearest neighbors <p>
-	4. Support vector machines
+	4. Support vector machines <p>
-A few techniques for generating features that you may want to investigate:
+A few techniques for generating features that you may want to investigate: <p>
-	1. Dimensionality reduction
+	1. Dimensionality reduction <p>
-	2. The “bag of words" model
+	2. The “bag of words" model <p>
-	3. n-gram models (including smoothing techniques)
+	3. n-gram models (including smoothing techniques) <p>
-	4. Other kinds of vector space models (see http://www.jair.org/media/2934/live-2934-4846-jair.pdf for several types of such models)
+	4. Other kinds of vector space models (see http://www.jair.org/media/2934/live-2934-4846-jair.pdf for several types of such models) <p>
-	5. TF-IDF
+	5. TF-IDF <p>